 Common Withdrawal Symptoms

 The alcohol and drug detox process can cause an array of withdrawal symptoms, from nausea and headaches to anxiety and irritability.
-These symptoms are an individual’s body response to the absence of the substance on which it has developed a dependence.
-Psychologically, drug and alcohol detox can be equally problematic, usually stimulating emotions that have been suppressed by the substance use.
+These symptoms are the individual’s body’s response to the absence of the substance on which it has developed a dependence.
+Psychologically, drug and alcohol detox can be equally problematic, usually stimulating emotions that the substance use has suppressed.
 The severity and nature of these withdrawal symptoms can differ broadly based on factors such as the duration of substance abuse and the type of substance used.
 Common withdrawal symptoms include:

 Physical Symptoms: